 - Anyone WIth An Active Lifestyle or Plays Sports– It is recommended that anyone that has an active lifestyle has polycarbonate lenses.
 The extra impact resistance of the polycarbonate lens offers extra protection for those with active lifestyles.
 The idea is to maximize the protection of the person while they are participating in these activities.

 - Hazardous Work – Anyone that is in an employment field where there could be work hazards should definitely wear polycarbonate lens, their jobs include but isn’t limited to construction workers, police officers, firefighters, warehouse workers, and much more.

 - Everyone Else – Everyone else should be wearing polycarbonate as well, the benefits over standard plastic and glass are just too good to pass up.
-There are rare cases where someone can’t wear polycarbonate lens and it causes a weird distortion for the person wearing it but this isn’t very common.
-Our eyes are an important asset, we should be doing anything and everything we can to protect them so I believe everyone should have polycarbonate lenses.
+There are rare cases where someone can’t wear a polycarbonate lens and it causes a weird distortion for the person wearing it but this isn’t very common.
+Our eyes are an important asset, we should be doing anything and everything we can to protect them so I believe everyone should have some sort of impact-resistant lenses.

 4 Benefits of Polycarbonate Lenses.

 When polycarbonate lenses were first introduced into the optical field the demand for a thinner and lighter weight lens was in demand, but polycarbonate’s unique softness caused many problems for labs.

 Today polycarbonate can be found at pretty much every retailer and is often the material recommended by many opticians as a superior option to standard plastic or glass.
 Let’s take a look at some of the many benefits of polycarbonate lenses: